-So your favorite 20-something is heading off to grad school?
-Here's a gift guide with possibilities in every price range, from quirky books to bigger ticket items, plus presents specifically for med students, nurses-to-be, future lawyers and prospective MBAs.
+So your favorite twentysomething is heading off to grad school.
+Here's a gift guide with possibilities in every price range, from quirky books to more significant ticket items, plus presents specifically for med students, nurses-to-be, future lawyers and prospective MBAs.

-Whether your favorite 20something is heading for another year of college or he's off to grad school, his laptop will need protection.
-There's a slew of possibilities out there ranging from solid color Neoprene padded sleeves, to versions that look like a Van Gogh, an interoffice envelope or an old leather-bound book.
-The latter, dubbed the BookBook, is made by Twelve South and it looks so very real, even the zipper tabs resemble bookmarks.
-Still, it's best not to leave even a... disguised laptop unattended at the library.
+Whether your favorite twentysomething is heading for another year of college or he's off to grad school, his laptop will need protection.
+There's a slew of possibilities out there ranging from solid color Neoprene padded sleeves to versions that look like a Van Gogh, an interoffice envelope or an old leather-bound book.
+The latter dubbed the BookBook, is made by Twelve South and it seems so authentic, even the zipper tabs resemble bookmarks.
+Still, it's best not to leave even a disguised laptop unattended at the library.
 It might get stolen.
 Or reshelved.
 Prices? $20-$80.

 Coffee and grad school go together as naturally as exams and exhaustion.
 So give that new grad student a nice coffee press and an insulated travel mug, plus a pound or two of great coffee.
 Or pair the travel mug with a well-loaded gift card for Starbucks, Peet's or any coffeehouse near campus.
 Price? $17-$30 for the coffee press, $8-10 a pound for the coffee.
-(If you like the look of the Bodum coffee press pictured, you can compare prices here.
-And the best, most insanely detailed... instructions for using one can be found at INeedCoffee.com.)
+INeedCoffee.com has an excellent FAQ for proper use, cleaning, and common concerns.

 TLC for the Shoulders